Common travel mistakes and how to avoid them

 Every parent wants to make their family travel experiences enjoyable and memorable, but things don’t always go according to plan.

-In an effort to share the learning, here are a few family travel mistakes we’ve made… and how we now avoid these mistakes.
+In an effort to share the learning, here are a few family travel mistakes we’ve made and how to avoid them.

 In other words, SLOW DOWN.